woaded/birdgame/README.md

 Create pull requests for assets in /assets.
 Please contain all assets in a folder with a human friendly name.

-3D Models should be exported as FBX with Path Mode set to Copy in blender to save textures
+3D Models should be exported as FBX with Path Mode set to Copy in Blender

 Please optimize your 3D models and don't forget to check normal orientation